Below are answers to frequently asked questions about Blue Kik in regards to the Log In, Sign Up, and access token processes.

 Captchas were added by me to protect my resources from bad actors and allow as many real (human) users to get in as possible.

-Without such protections, people will attempt to script your app with which causes a wrongful allocation of resources (lesson learned the hard way).
+Without such protections, people will attempt to script your app with which causes a wrongful allocation of resources.

 This makes it much harder to do so, as anyone smart enough to do this should be smart enough to beat the protection on their own.